amiralito/PERU/04_Data_Visualization.md

 - Generating the plots
 ##### Figure 4A:
 The `pheatmap` function is used to create heatmaps.
-The resulting heatmaps shows the distribution of the binary values in the `DM_hm_nr_binary_df` data frame.
+The resulting heatmaps show the distribution of the binary values in the `DM_hm_nr_binary_df` data frame.
 The rows of the heatmaps represent the species in the data frame and the columns represent the sequences.
 The colors in the heatmaps represent the presence (dark grey) or absence (white) in the data frame.

 ```R
 # R